 Holiday Let Cottage Terms and Conditions Template

-However, finding the balance between keeping your guests happy and safe whilst conveying your house rules can be difficult.
+However, finding the balance between keeping your guests happy and conveying your house rules can be difficult.
 You don’t want to put travellers off with a huge list of do’s and don’ts, but you still want your holiday home to be respected.

 Are holiday rental agreements legally binding?

-Although a rental agreement typically becomes a legally binding contract once the guest has signed/agreed to the booking terms and conditions, they must be reasonable and not breach consumer law to be enforceable.
+Although a rental agreement typically becomes a legally binding contract once the lead guest has signed/agreed to the booking terms and conditions, they must be reasonable and not breach consumer law to be enforceable.

-How to get guests to read rules
+How to get guests to read your house rules

 Let’s face it, most guests will skip reading the T’s & C’s and house rules.
 So how do you get guests to read them?